These black hole investigations are important cosmologically because

 (Gxx) and a measure of error (Normalized Hamiltonian constraint) as

 measured in one plane which initially contains the holes.
-The spin of
+The

 each of the holes is half of its maximum possible value (pointing out